Group-19-CSE360/.github/profile/README.md

 - **JavaFX:** Framework for building the graphical user interface.
 - **SQLite:** Lightweight database for data storage and management.
 - **Maven:** Build automation and dependency management tool.
+- **Jira**: Project management and issue tracking tool used for team collaboration, task assignment, and progress monitoring.
 ---
 ## Usage